 However, free streaming platforms can be a fantastic way to watch original content, reruns of popular TV shows, and movies and shows from yesteryear.

-Such platforms make money in one way, through advertising.
+These platforms make money through advertising.
 If you don’t mind ads, free ad-supported streaming services are a helpful tool to keep costs to a minimum.

 Read our Pluto TV review to learn more.

-Tubi is a close second to Pluto.
+Tubi is a close second to Pluto to legally get free cable TV.
 The app is owned by FOX and has over 40,000 movies and TV shows from over 400 partners.
 It even has some original content.

-If you want to keep your streaming costs to a minimum you can pair several free services with an over-the-air antenna to get your local content.
+If you want to keep your streaming costs to a minimum, you can pair several free services with an over-the-air antenna to get your local channels.

 Service | Account Req.
 (Y/N)? | Channels | Best For | Try |